tarantool/doc/doc/book/box/indexes.rst

     The :ref:`comparison operators <box_index-iterator-types>` are LT, LE, EQ, REQ, GE, GT (for "less than", "less than or equal", "equal", "reversed equal", "greater than or equal", "greater than" respectively).
-    Comparisons make sense if and only if the index type is 'TREE'.
+    Comparisons make sense if and only if the index type is TREE.

     This type of search may return more than one tuple; if so, the tuples will be in descending order by key when the comparison operator is LT or LE or REQ,